Sudeep2411/Fraud-Detection/README.md

 Real-Time Predictions: Fraud prediction results for transactions.

-Interactive Dashboard: A user-friendly dashboard for fraud detection insights.
+Interactive Dashboard: A user-friendly interface for insights.

-Future Enhancements
+🔮 Future Enhancements

-Optimize the model for better performance on large-scale datasets.
+Improve model efficiency for large-scale datasets.

-Add real-time alerts for flagged transactions.
+Implement real-time alerts for flagged transactions.

-Implement advanced visualizations in the Streamlit app.
+Enhance Streamlit dashboard with advanced visualizations.

-Explore deep learning models for better detection accuracy.
+Explore deep learning models for better fraud detection accuracy.

-License
+📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgments
+🙌 Acknowledgments

-Kaggle Credit Card Fraud Dataset
+This project uses the Kaggle Credit Card Fraud Dataset.